 - Problems with the blood vessels to the feet, which is usually due to peripheral arterial disease or diabetes.

 Your doctor can usually diagnose plantar fasciitis just by talking to you and examining your feet.
 Rarely, tests are needed if the diagnosis is uncertain or to rule out other possible causes of heel pain.
-These can include X-rays of the heel or an ultrasound scan of the fascia.
+These can include X-rays of the heel (usually done to rule out other causes of pain rather than to diagnose plantar fasciitis) or an ultrasound scan of the fascia.
 An ultrasound scan usually shows thickening and swelling of the fascia in plantar fasciitis.